Great Smoky Mountains National Park: Climate

 According to the Köppen climate classification system, Great Smoky Mountains National Park has two climate types: humid subtropical (Cfa), and temperate oceanic (Cfb).
 The plant hardiness zone at Kuwohi Visitor Center is 5b with an average annual extreme minimum temperature of -14.3 F. Ascending the mountains is comparable to a trip from Tennessee to Canada.

 The humid, subtropical air mass typically in place over the Smoky Mountains, coupled with orographic lift, produces large amounts of precipitation.
 Annual precipitation amounts range from 50-80 in, with heavy winter snowfall in the higher elevations.
 Flash flooding often occurs after heavy rain.

 The average temperature difference between the mountains, such as Newfound Gap at 5048 ft above MSL, and the valleys at about 1600 ft, is between 10-13 F-change for highs, and between 3-6 F-change for lows.
 The difference between high temperatures is similar to the moist adiabatic lapse rate of 3.3 F-change per 1000 ft, while the smaller difference between low temperatures is the result of frequent temperature inversions developing in the morning, most often in autumn.

 Strong damaging winds of 80-100 mph or higher occur a few times each year around the Smoky Mountains, mainly during the cool season from October to April, as a result of a phenomenon known as mountain waves.
 Mountain waves are strongest in a narrow area along the foothills and can create extensive areas of fallen trees and roof damage, especially around Cades Cove and Cove Mountain.
 Strong winds created by mountain waves were a contributing factor in the devastating Gatlinburg fire on November 28, 2016, during the 2016 Great Smoky Mountains wildfires.
 Damaging winds can also be generated by strong thunderstorms, with tornadoes and strong thunderstorm complexes (also known as mesoscale convective systems) occasionally affecting the Smoky Mountains.

+Climate data for Kuwohi Visitor Center, North Carolina (1981–2010 averages).
+Elevation 6,348 feet (1,935 m).